michaelrcrowl/Galaga_With_AI_Input/README.md

 ## Running the program

 Open "spiral3.py" as this contains the main code.
 When you run the program, it will first load the model from "ml_model/keras_model.h5"; this may take a minute depending on your setup.
-My computer does not have a GPU as part of making AI accessible to kids.

 After it loads the model, it will start your webcam, and then it will get to playing the game.
+This is when you hold the signs in front of the camera.

 ## Dataset